vipink1203/vipink1203.github.io/_posts/2019-10-25-decrypt-kms-encrypted-file-using-python.md

 I used Python 3.5 version, didn't test with Python 2.
 Feel free to do so.

-Will post another one where we will create a Lambda function to support this use case. :grinning:
+Will post another one where we will create a Lambda function to support this use case.